Professor (Sabbatical 2020-2021)

 Modernism, Drama, and the Audience for Irish Spectacle.
 Cambridge: Cambridge University Press, 2007.
 Paperback, 2010.
 Honorable Mention, Donald Murphy Prize for Distinguished First Book, American Conference for Irish Studies, 2007

+- Editor.
 Modernist Afterlives in Irish Literature and Culture.
 Anthem Irish Studies Series.
-Series ed.
-Marjorie Howes.
 London: Anthem Press, 2016.
+Paperback, 2019.

 Recent Articles and Book Chapters

-"Bird Girls: Modernism and Sexual Ethics in Eimear McBride’s A Girl Is a Half-Formed Thing.”
+- “Bird Girls: Modernism and Sexual Ethics in Eimear McBride’s A Girl Is a Half-formed Thing.”
 Modernism and Close Reading.
-Eds.
-David James and Jim Hansen.
-Oxford: Oxford University Press, forthcoming.
+Ed.
+David James.
+Oxford: Oxford University Press, 2020.

 - “Theatrical Ireland: New Routes from the Abbey Theatre to the Gate Theatre.”
 Irish Literature in Transition, vol. 4 (1880-1940).
 Ed.
 Marjorie Howes.
 Series eds.
 Claire Connolly and Marjorie Howes.
 Cambridge: Cambridge University Press, 2020.
 55-72.